scuzzydude/asimov/asimov.md

     e.
 A Scoot may never sell property.

-4. A Scoot may act as a conduit of income for the subject of the scoot
+4. A Scoot may act as a conduit of income for the subject of the Scoot

     a.
-Conduit income must be recorded on the scoot-chain
+Conduit income must be recorded on the scoot-chain.

 5. A Scoot may earn income.